Funding

 Visual Arts

-Exhibitions Abroad Support Programme
+Exhibitions Abroad Support Program

 This programme is designed to financially support museums, galleries and other relevant organisations mounting exhibitions or introducing Japanese art and culture to the UK.